 - Water usage from 2010 to 2012 went from .001416201 gallons per foot to .001305688 gallons per foot overall, which means less water is being used in production.
 With the implementation of the After Rinse Water Recirculation system in 2012, 14,495.7 gallons of pure water was saved for the year.
 As of September 2013, 13,348 gallons of pure water has been saved and more than 1,000 bottles of water saved with the implementation of a water bottle filling station on the shop fountain.

-Hub Labels also promotes its Linerless product, which is better for the environment because there is no liner.
+Hub Labels also promotes its Linerless product, which is better for the environment because there is no liner which equates to no waste sent to landfills.
 These innovative labels do not incorporate a separate release liner (backing material) and are designed for high-volume manufacturing and processing line applications such as meat, poultry and seafood packs and trays, bottle wraps, cases and other retail packaging.
 Without a liner, the Linerless Labels are able to create a more cost effective solution that eliminates the environmental waste that thousands of tons of throwaway liner paper create when they are disposed of in landfills.
 Sleeving or full-wrap applications are effective at reducing the typical material weight of traditional sleeves while speeding up efficiencies.

 The other two finalists for the award were Habitat for Humanity ReStore and Hempen Hill BBQ Bar & Grill.
 The Hagerstown-Washington County Chamber of Commerce and the Washington County Department of Business Development hosted the event.